Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 Yes, your family can be your golden ticket!
 If you have close relatives who are U.S. citizens or lawful permanent residents, they might sponsor you for a green card under family-based immigration processes.

-Employment-based immigration allows skilled workers and professionals to make their American dream come true by securing jobs that pave their way toward residency in the US—think of it as earning your star on Hollywood Boulevard but for work achievements!
+Employment-based immigration allows skilled workers and professionals to make their American dream come true by securing jobs that pave their way toward residency in the U.S.—think of it as earning your star on Hollywood Boulevard but for work achievements!

 Temporary visas are like short-term passes allowing individuals to visit, study, or work in the U.S. for a limited period—imagine them as backstage passes for different purposes!